The Echo Murders

 The Echo Murders is a 1945 British thriller film directed by John Harlow and starring David Farrar and Dennis Price.
+It was written by Harlow based on the story "The Terror of Tregarwith" by Hector Hawton (as John Sylvester).

-It was one of two films directed by John Harlow in which David Farrar played Sexton Blake, the other being Meet Sexton Blake (1945).
+It was one of two films directed by Harlow in which Farrar played Sexton Blake, the other being Meet Sexton Blake (1945).

-Plot summary
+Plot

 A man's life is threatened and he seeks the assistance of Sexton Blake.